Attributes of open vs. closed AI explained

 A closed AI approach has the following benefits, according to AI experts interviewed for this article:

-• Commercial benefits.
-Closed models enables enterprises to maintain an edge in commercializing their innovations, said Nick Amabile, CEO and chief consulting officer of DAS42, a digital transformation consultancy.
+- Commercial benefits.
+Closed models let enterprises maintain an edge in commercializing their innovations, said Nick Amabile, CEO and chief consulting officer at DAS42, a digital transformation consultancy.
 Closed models incentivize continued and rapid development of new applications and capabilities by commercial software vendors.

 What is closed AI, in brief